 I also get a lot of questions about how to make money using Pinterest through affiliate marketing.

 Affiliate marketing is an incredible business model that allows you to make money passively.
-The basic tenet of affiliate marketing is that you join an affiliate network or partner with brands to promote their products and services through a unique link.
-You insert that link into the content of your blog or pin.
+The basic tenet of affiliate marketing is that you join an affiliate network or partner with brands to promote their products and services through your unique affiliate link.
+You insert that affiliate link into the content of your blog or pin.
 You will earn a commission each time someone purchases through your affiliate link.

 I and numerous other bloggers love affiliate marketing because you don’t need any special skill to do it successfully.
 You don’t even need a diploma in marketing.
 All you need is to understand how the affiliate system works.

 If you’re interested in learning how to make money on Pinterest with an affiliate link, there are a couple of things you have to keep in mind:

 - You cannot use link shorteners.